 - Feedback Surveys — You won’t really know how you’re doing until you ask your customers.
 Find out how you can improve and generate new ideas from engaged customers.

 - Onboarding Email Workflows — Help customers get started, thank them for their purchases, and let them know what they can expect next with automated email workflows.

 - Content — Never stop delivering valuable content!
 Delight-stage content takes the form of product tips, helpful information, and knowledge base answers.
 This is classic content marketing.

 - Referral Programs — Are you making it easy for customers to send you referrals and share the love?
 Craft creative referral programs that will prompt customers to spread the word.

 - Upsell and Cross-Sell Programs — It’s easier and cheaper to sell to a customer than it is to a prospect.
 Upsell and cross-sell with strategic programs that offer related products and services that your customers will appreciate.

 Imagine your marketing, sales, and customer service teams all working together to attract, engage, and delight prospects and customers.
 Envision having a cohesive, effective marketing, sales, and customer service program that’s optimized for success.
-If you’re looking for a partner who can help you craft a strategy and implement it, reach out for a free, no pressure Q&A session.
+If you’re looking for a partner who can help you craft an inbound strategy and implement it, reach out for a free, no pressure Q&A session.